ToonWeyens/PB3D/README.md

 ## 1.19:
 * Both the real and the imaginary part, as well as the phase, of the output vectors are now plotted in HDF5.
 * Fixed a bug with the radial coordinate of the plots for POST when multiple processes are used.
-* Replaced the workings of "setup_interp_data" to use Barycentric Lagrangian polynomials.
+* Replaced the workings of 'setup_interp_data' to use Barycentric Lagrangian polynomials.
-* Renamed "utilities" to "num_utilities".
+* Renamed 'utilities' to 'num_utilities'.
-* Fine-tuned usage of "calc_zero_NR" when calculating the magnetic field lines by using a better guess.
+* Fine-tuned usage of 'calc_zero_NR' when calculating the magnetic field lines by using a better guess.
 * Removed the restriction of the 3D decoupled GNUPlot plot of the modes as by default nothing gets plotted.

 ## 1.20:
 * Updated the manner in which Richardson extrapolation is done by reusing the previous magnetic integrals, and not the values.
-* The values of "X_2" are not any more written to HDF5, only the magnetic integrals.
+* The values of 'X_2' are not any more written to HDF5, only the magnetic integrals.
 * For HELENA, the grid is also halved for higher Richardson levels.
 * Apart from the trapezoidal rule, also Simpson's 3/8 rule can be used for magnetic integrals.
-* Renamed "plot_grid" and "plot_grid_real" to "plot_magn_grid" and "magn_grid_plot" for consistency.
+* Renamed 'plot_grid' and 'plot_grid_real' to 'plot_magn_grid' and 'magn_grid_plot' for consistency.
-* Moved "magn_grid_plot" back to the equilibrium driver.
+* Moved 'magn_grid_plot' back to the equilibrium driver.
 The full grid is reconstructed specially.
 * Reorganized perturbation driver: It consistts now of 3 subdrivers.

 ## 1.21: